vandenberghev/apcupsd2mqtt/README.md

 # apcupsd2mqtt
-APC UPS stats over MQTT
+APC UPS stats (fetched from apcaccess - requires apcupsd to run) over MQTT

 This script can be run as a service with systemd.